 • Identify and pursue new human projects in the context of local sustainability within an earthly realization and a personal and communal awareness of global responsibility.

-• Education for sustainable development must explore the economic, political and social implications of sustainability by encouraging learners to reflect critically on their own areas of the world, to identify non-viable elements in their own lives and to explore the tensions among conflicting aims. concept of development strategies suited to the particular circumstances of various cultures in the pursuit of shared development goals will be crucial.
-Educational approaches must take into account the experiences of indigenous cultures and minorities, acknowledging and facilitating their original and significant contributions to the process of sustainable development.
+• Education for sustainable development must explore the economic, political, and social implications of sustainability by encouraging learners to reflect critically on their own areas of the world, identify non-viable elements in their own lives, and explore the tensions among conflicting aims.
+The concept of development strategies suited to various cultures’ particular circumstances to pursue shared development goals will be crucial.
+Educational approaches must take into account the experiences of indigenous cultures and minorities, acknowledging and facilitating their original and significant contributions to sustainable development.

 • The movement towards the sustainable concept of development depends more on the concept of development of our moral sensitivities than on the growth of our scientific understanding – important as that is.
 Education for sustainable development cannot be concerned only with disciplines that improve our understanding of nature, despite their undoubted value.
 Success in the struggle for a sustainable development concept requires an approach to education that strengthens our engagement in support of other values – especially justice and fairness – and the awareness that we share a common destiny with others.